abinit/abinit/doc/tutorial/dmft_triqs.md

 Let's now go through a simple charge self-consistent DFT+DMFT calculation on iron, applying DMFT to the 3d orbitals ([[lpawu]]=2).

-Start by copying the second input file and running it with Abinit.
+Start by copying the second input file and running it with ABINIT.
 Note that this calculation can take a while - expect at least a few minutes.

 ```sh